Renumelb/Homework11/.ipynb_checkpoints/README-checkpoint.md

 # Section 2: Ensemble Learning
 In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
 The two models that will be used are Balanced Random Forest Classifier and the Easy Ensemble Classifier.

-Complete the following steps for each model to answer the below questions:
+You will complete the following steps for each model to answer the below questions:
 - Import the data.
 - Calculate the balanced accuracy score.
 - Display the confusion matrix.